 Because the physical pixels can’t be resized, the sensor can use image processing to divide each pixel into smaller pieces.
 That said, all mice have a set physical resolution, and the increased sensitivity stems from an algorithm within the sensor to increase the cursor movement on-screen even though your physical mouse movements remain unchanged.
 Thus, the closer you get to the base resolution, the less junk positional data the sensor in a laser-based mouse collects.

 To put it more simply, lower sensitivities also result in more accurate movement.

 Which is better?

 Yet laser-based mice aren’t exactly out of the picture.
-Logitech offers a handful that aren’t exactly gamer oriented, while its biggest competitor, Razer, currently lists five gamer-specific laser-based mice on its online store.
+Logitech offers a handful that aren’t exactly gamer oriented, while its biggest competitor, Razer, lists a number of gamer-specific laser-based mice on its online store.
 Razer prefers laser technology because it offers higher sensitivity for lightning-quick movement in games.
 Overall, we don’t think that optical or laser technology is, by itself, enough to recommend any particular mouse for gaming.

 Our recommendation is more definitive in mainstream and office use.
 A laser mouse might be ideal when you’re in a hotel room, in the living room lounging on the couch, trolling Facebook in Starbucks, stuck in a board meeting, and so on.
 The performance might be sporadic given the surface underneath, but with a laser mouse, you definitely have more surface options.
 Laser-based mice come in handy if you need to use your leg as a tracking surface, or when the office has nothing but shiny furniture that your LED-based mouse absolutely hates.
 Most high-end mice use a laser as a result.

-However, it is generally more expensive.
+Of course, they are generally more expensive as well.
 While laser is the more versatile technology, a decent optical mouse can do the job for less, so long as you plan to use it on dark, level, non-gloss surface.